 For security and property management purposes, if you are leaving earlier than the date of your lease end, please make sure you have advised us that you are doing so.
-This means you will officially release the property to our care upon your departure and your access to UniHall will also cease at this date.
+This means you will officially release the property to our care upon your departure and your access to UniHall rooms, car bays and common facilities will also cease at this date.